wolfy-42/simu-documentation/documentation/05_User_Guide.md

 Alternatively, as seen above, it is also possible not to use the SIMU shell.
 In this case the user interface lacks history and it is not convenient for use and for that reason it is shown here for completeness, but it is not recommended to be used.

-### 5.2.2 Test-case simulation - in simulator vendor TCL interpreter
+### 5.3.2 Test-case simulation - using simulator vendor TCL interpreter

 **(from Linux bash or simulator GUI)**

-#### 5.2.2.1 ModelSim/QuestaSim vendor TCL interpreter
+#### ModelSim/QuestaSim vendor TCL interpreter

 **(with/without SIMU shell, with/without SIMU _run_testcase_ simulation call, from Linux bash or from simulator vendor GUI, can run on Windows OS)**